Weightlifting and Health

 Difference Between Isolation Exercises and Compound Exercises

-An isolation exercise is one that is designed to work out or build a specific muscle or muscle group, like a leg lift.
+An isolation exercise is designed to work out or build a specific muscle or muscle group, like a leg lift.

 Compound exercises, on the other hand, are those weight lifts that are designed to work several muscle groups.
-Inclined leg presses, where you use both legs to press out to move a weight while reclining on a weight bench is a compound exercise because it involves the quads, the hips, hamstrings, glutes and even can strengthen the knee joints.
+Inclined leg presses, where you use both legs to press out to move a weight while reclining on a weight bench is a compound exercise because it involves the quads, hips, hamstrings, and glutes and can even strengthen the knee joints.

-This is one of the greatest health benefits of weight lifting - many single exercises can be used to work groups of muscles, and produce a great total body workout.
+This is one of the greatest health benefits of weight lifting - many single exercises can work groups of muscles and produce a great total body workout.

-Compound exercises are the best to develop increased strength for overall health and daily activities.
-The muscles worked in most compound weight lifting exercises most closely resemble the pushing, pulling, bending and lifting we do in our everyday activities, and will make these tasks much easier after just a few weeks of weightlifting.
+Compound exercises are the best to increase strength for overall health and daily activities.
+The muscles worked in most compound weight-lifting exercises most closely resemble the pushing, pulling, bending and lifting we do in our everyday activities, and will make these tasks much easier after just a few weeks of weightlifting.

 Weight Lifting and Health